 '''

+Patrick McHardy wrote:

 Pavel Emelianov wrote:

 Patrick McHardy wrote:

->>>+ skb->pkt_type = PACKET_HOST;

->>>+ skb->protocol = eth type trans(skb, rcv);

->>>+ if (dev->features & NETIF F NO CSUM)

->>>+ skb->ip summed = rcv priv->ip summed;

->>>+

->>>+ dst_release(skb->dst);

->>+ skb->dst = NULL;

->>>+

->>>+ secpath_reset(skb);

->>>+ nf reset(skb);

 >>

++ skb->pkt type = PACKET HOST;

++ skb->protocol = eth_type_trans(skb, rcv);

++ if (dev->features & NETIF F NO CSUM)

++ skb->ip_summed = rcv_priv->ip_summed;

++

++ dst_release(skb->dst);

++ skb->dst = NULL;

++

++ secpath_reset(skb);

++ nf reset(skb);

+>>>

+Is skb->mark supposed to survive communication between different

+namespaces?

 >>

->>Is skb->mark supposed to survive communication between different

->>namespaces?

->

->

 I guess it must not.
 Thanks.

+>

 I guess there are a few others that should be cleared as well,

-like the tc related members, secmark, ipvs property, ...
+like the tc related members, secmark, ipvs_property, ...

+It seems like we are about to have some skb_reset_all() routine to

+make the skb look like newborn.

->>The rtnl link codes looks fine.
-I don't like the VETH INFO MAC attribute
+The rtnl_link codes looks fine.
+I don't like the VETH_INFO_MAC attribute

->>very much though, we already have a generic device attribute for MAC
+very much though, we already have a generic device attribute for MAC

->>addresses.
+addresses.
 Of course that only allows you to supply one MAC address, so

->>I'm wondering what you think of allocating only a single device per
+I'm wondering what you think of allocating only a single device per

->>newlink operation and binding them in a seperate enslave operation?
+newlink operation and binding them in a seperate enslave operation?

->
+>>

 I did this at the very first version, but Alexey showed me that this

 would be wrong.
 Look.
 When we create the second device it must be in

 the other namespace as it is useless to have them in one namespace.

-But if we have the device in the other namespace the RTNL NEWLINK
+But if we have the device in the other namespace the RTNL_NEWLINK

 message from kernel would come into this namespace thus confusing ip

 utility in the init namespace.
 Creating the device in the init ns and

 moving it into the new one is rather a complex task.

 But with such approach the creation looks really logical.
 We send a

-packet to the kernel and have a single response about the new device

-appearance.
-At the same time we have a RTNL NEWLINK message arrived at

 '''

-the destination namespace informing that a new device has appeared > there as well.

-The question is how to proceed.
-I haven't read all mails yet, but it seems there is some disagreement about whether to create all devices in the same namespace and move them later or create them directly in their target namespace.
-For now I guess it doesn't matter much, so can everyone agree to adding a IFLA_PARTNER attribute that includes a complete ifinfomsg and the attributes and you later decide how to handle namespaces?
+packet to the kernel and have a single response about the new device appearance.
+At the same time we have a RTNL_NEWLINK message arrived at >> the destination namespace informing that a new device has appeared >> there as well. > The question is how to proceed.
+I haven't read all mails yet, but it > seems there is some disagreement about whether to create all devices > in the same namespace and move them later or create them directly in

+The agreement was that we can make any of the above.
+We can create booth devices in the init namespace and then move one of them into the desired namespace, or we can explicitly specify which namespace to create the pair in.

 '''

+their target namespace.
+For now I guess it doesn't matter much, so

+can everyone agree to adding a IFLA_PARTNER attribute that includes

+a complete ifinfomsg and the attributes and you later decide how to

+handle namespaces?

->>>+enum {
++enum {

->>>+ VETH_INFO_UNSPEC,
++ VETH_INFO_UNSPEC,

->>>+ VETH_INFO_MAC,

->>>+ VETH_INFO_PEER,

->>>+ VETH INFO PEER MAC.
++ VETH INFO MAC,

->>>+ VETH INFO MAX
++ VETH INFO PEER,

->>>+};

->>
++ VETH_INFO_PEER_MAC,

++

++ VETH_INFO_MAX

++};

->>Please follow the
+Please follow the

+>>>

->>#define VETH_INFO_MAX (VETH_INFO_MAX - 1)
+#define VETH_INFO_MAX (VETH_INFO_MAX - 1)

->>convention here.
+convention here.

->

 Could you please clarify this point.
 I saw the lines

 enum {

+...

 RTNL NEWLINK

-#define RTNL_NEWLINK RTNL_NEWLINK
+#define RTNL NEWLINK RTNL NEWLINK

+...

 }

 and had my brains exploded imagining what this would mean :(

+>

+>

+Thats just to make the new attributes visible as preprocessor

+symbols so userspace can use them for #ifdefs.
+We usually use

+it when adding new attributes/message types, but its not necessary

+for the initial set of attributes if you already have some other

+preprocessor-visisble symbol (like VETH_INFO_MAX) userspace can

 '''

-Thats just to make the new attributes visible as preprocessor symbols so userspace can use them for #ifdefs.
-We usually use it when adding new attributes/message types, but its not necessary for the initial set of attributes if you already have some other preprocessor-visible symbol (like VETH_INFO_MAX) userspace can use.
+'''

+use.

+>

 What I was refering to is this convention:

-'''

 enum {

-'''

-'''
+...

 IFLA_MAX

+>

 };

 #define IFLA_MAX (IFLA_MAX - 1)

-Which is used to make sure that IFLA_MAX is really the max and not max + 1 and additionally people won't forget to update it.
+Which is used to make sure that IFLA_MAX is really the max and

+not max + 1 and additionally people won't forget to update it.

+OK thanks.
+This is already done in the v2.

+Thanks,

+Pavel

 Containers mailing list

 Containers@lists.linux-foundation.org

 https://lists.linux-foundation.org/mailman/listinfo/containers

 '''